 Areas of Expertise

 Dr. Page is the author of more than 50 book chapters, journal articles, and conference papers.
 Her doctoral dissertation, “Toward a theory of visual narrative” advanced analysis of multimodal visuals.
-Later research on political campaign visual messaging and issue advertising in social media received two “top faculty paper” awards from the visual communication division of AEJMC.
-Her work has recently appeared in the Routledge Handbook of Strategic Communication and in edited volumes on PR ethics, visual persuasion, international public opinion, and postmodern culture.
-Her textbook, Introduction to Strategic Public Relations: Digital, Global, and Socially Responsible Communication, is co-authored with SPR program director Professor Lawrence Parnell and will be published in January 2018 by Sage.
-She also is co-authoring a textbook on the application of visual theory to strategic communication, due out in fall 2018 from Wiley-Blackwell.
+She has produced award-winning research on political campaign visual messaging and issue advertising in social media.
+Her work has appeared in the Routledge Handbook of Strategic Communication and in edited volumes on PR ethics, visual persuasion, international public opinion, and postmodern culture.
+Together with SPR program director Professor Lawrence Parnell, she co-authored the textbook Introduction to Strategic Public Relations: Digital, Global, and Socially Responsible Communication (Sage, 2019).
+She is now co-authoring a book on the application of visual theory to strategic communication, contracted with Wiley-Blackwell.

-She has taught more than 20 diverse public relations, strategic communications, and media studies courses as a full-time faculty member at the University of Florida, Purdue University, and American University in Washington, DC.
-She has also instructed graduate courses in integrated marketing communication and public relations as an adjunct at Medill School of Journalism and Missouri School of Journalism, and has led study abroad courses in Argentina, France, Greece, and Spain.
-Dr. Page is a member of the Association for Education in Journalism and Mass Communication (AEJMC), the International Communication Association (ICA), the National Communication Association (NCA), and the Public Relations Society of America (PRSA).
+She has taught more than 20 diverse public relations, strategic communications, and media studies courses as a full-time faculty member at various universities, including the University of Florida and American University in DC, and has led study abroad courses in Argentina, France, Greece, and Spain.
+Dr. Page is an active member of the Association for Education in Journalism and Mass Communication (AEJMC) and the International Communication Association (ICA).

 B.A., English, University of California-Berkeley